-- Tile flooring can work perfectly in kitchen and bathrooms, but it is also more tedious to install.
+- Tile flooring can work perfectly in kitchens and bathrooms, but it is also more tedious to install.
 Certain stones, like marble and slate, require extra care and can stain, scuff or chip easily.

-When it comes time to update your home, you're not just limited to the types of flooring material mentioned above.
+When it comes time to update your home, you're not just limited to the different types of flooring material mentioned above.

 Here are some other types of floors that homeowners should consider when making upgrades:

 - Carpet is of course a great choice for rooms where you want extra warmth and comfort underfoot, such as bedrooms and family rooms.
 Choose your type of carpet based on the room's level of foot traffic, as some carpet textures and piles are more durable than others.

 - Although technically a grass, bamboo flooring is often included in hardwood flooring and is comparable to hardwood's warm, attractive appearance.
 It’s also extremely hard and durable, making it naturally scuff-resistant.